anshumaanshankar/aws-dev/2. AWS Fundamentals/AWS fundamentals.md

     - Each AZ gets a /20 subnet of the VPC
     - It comes with an internet gateway, security group and NACL
     - anything deployed in a subnet has a public IPv4 address

+## EC2
+- its a private AWS service
+- provides access to virtual machines called instance which is launched inside a subnet.
+Thus, its AZ resilient.
+-